JPTouron/GildedRose-Kata/README.md

 Refactor the code following the guidelines set in the next section.
 There are no limits or constraints regarding the refactored finished code whatsoever.
 The only limitation is that the code must behave as it already does, prior any refactoring.
+Focus on the structure of your code following the SRP and the Newspaper analogy.
+The application logic should be well encapsulated in a way than later, when you change the application UI, the business core logic does not become affected by this change.

+Some questions to help you think over the design
+- What part of the code deals with the updates?
+- What part of the code deals with the output?
+- Can you render your application as a web page or a win forms?
+- If you'd have to add a new feature to remove the Aged Brie from the items list, what part(s) of your application change(s) ?
+	- Can you develop this?
+- If the update rules change for a material, like either Sulfuras or Backstage Passes, how many parts of yor application change?
+- If we need to create files with the output of each run, named: YYYY-MM-DD HH-mm-SS.txt, how many parts of your application change?

 ## Problem Description: